go-aah/docs/auth-schemes/basic.md

   # Realm name is used for `Www-Authenticate` HTTP header.
   #
-  # Note: Modern browsers are not respecting this values now a days.
+  # Note: Modern browsers are not utilizing this value now a days.
-  # However aah does its due diligence.
+  # However, aah does its due diligence.
   realm_name = "Protected"

   # Basic auth realm file path.
 Path have to be absolute path.